danbarto/metsigtuning/README.md

-Code for tuning metsig parameters.
-Currently runs on 73X release.
+Code for creating flat tuples for metsig tuning.
+Currently runs on 80X release for 2016 data and MC.

 Contents
 ========
   * /MakeNtuples/: flat ntuples with basic objects and resolutions.
-  * /METSigFit/: fit for parameter tuning.